 Danielle grew up exploring the forests of Southeastern Kentucky.
 Later Danielle earned a Bachelor’s in environmental science from Morehead State University.
 After two internships as an environmental educator, she completed New York University’s graduate program in Environmental Conservation Education.
 She is currently the Senior Conservationist at Clayton County Water Authority and a volunteer bird bander at Panola Mountain Banding Station.
 In her free time, she Crossfits, plays pick-up soccer, and photographs wildlife.

 Gary Bell brings life experience in monthly programming for middle school boys participating in the Wilderness Works Core Camp program.
 Gary also brings a passion for equipping young people with life skills especially around career readiness.
-Gary coordinates guest speakers and field trips associated with unique career paths so boys in particular might discover a waiting world of opportunity.
+He coordinates guest speakers and field trips associated with unique career paths so boys in particular might discover a waiting world of opportunity.

 Gary spent the majority of his life growing up in Detroit, Michigan and lived in Fort Myers, Florida for about 10 years before making Atlanta his home with wife RoseMarie.
 Gary has his Bachelor’s of Science Degree in Management from Florida Gulf Coast University.
 Gary is a professional video game player and loves playing basketball for a good workout.
-Gary enjoys music and food festivals with his family and friends.
+He especially enjoys attending music and food festivals with his family and friends.